gcharest/gcharest.github.io/_pages/en/calculing-glycemic-factor.md

 For a quantity of 87g of that ingredient, there are 18g of carbohydrates and 2g of dietary fibers.

-For the purpose of this exercise, dietary fibers have to be substracted so that gives a final count of 16g of sugar to count for the recipe.
+For the purpose of this exercise, dietary fibers have to be subtracted so that gives a final count of 16g of sugar to count for the recipe.

 The glycemic factor of that ingredient alone would be 16g / 87g:

-> 0,183908046 (on peut arrondir ici et utiliser 0,184)
+> 0,183908046 (you can round up here and use 0,184)

 If that was the glycemic factor for a recipe, you could weight the amount of it that you would be eating and multiply it by the factor.